UW-Eau Claire – Barron County Campus

 - Experience with multilingual writers;

-- Experience with assessing writing;
+- Experience with writing assessment;

 - Experience with digital media/multimodal composition/21st century literacies;